Is Caviar Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of caviar during pregnancy?

 The primary risk of eating raw caviar during pregnancy is listeriosis, a bacterial infection that can cause miscarriage, stillbirth, or serious illness in newborns.
-Raw fish roe may also contain parasites and harmful bacteria.
-Additionally, caviar can be high in sodium and cholesterol, and some products contain artificial dyes and preservatives that may affect fetal development.
-Mercury contamination is another concern, though caviar typically comes from lower mercury fish species.
+Raw fish roe may also contain parasites and other harmful microorganisms.
+Additionally, caviar is high in sodium, which can contribute to water retention and elevated blood pressure if consumed in large amounts.
+Some commercial caviar products also contain artificial dyes that are best limited during pregnancy.

 Which brands of caviar are pasteurized?